The Basics of the Calculation Field

 Think of the Calculation field as a vehicle engine.
 An engine is designed from the ground up to operate well if the correct parts are installed in the correct places.
 In the same way, the calculation field has been built from the ground up to have the correct formulas and components installed in the correct places.
 Simple calculations, once the basics have been learned, are really easy to put together.

 The “$” symbol is an important part of performing calculations in the Calculation field.
 The “$” symbol essentially tells the Calculation field that the very next set of numbers, letters, symbols is a field key, and it will continue to do so until you end with another $.
-Think of it like a set of book ends.
+Think of it as a set of bookends.
 A pair of book ends on a bookshelf support a set of books in between.
-In the same way the $ sign supports your field key in the midst of a Calculation.
-So your field key should looks something like this when placed into the Calculation field:
+In the same way, the $ sign supports your field key in the midst of a Calculation.
+So your field key should look something like this when placed in the Calculation field:

 $numeric_1$ or $StartTime$ or $customerName001$